STV Studios

 STV Studios (previously STV Productions, SMG Productions, and originally known as Scottish Television Enterprises) is the television production arm of the Scottish company STV Group plc.
-Its headquarters are in Glasgow, Scotland with an office in London, England.
+Its headquarters are in Glasgow, Scotland.

 History

 Founded in 1957 by Canadian newspaper magnate Roy Thomson, Scottish Television Enterprises initially served as the main content provider for the group's flagship ITV franchise, STV.

 In the 1960s, its productions were often criticised for perceived low quality.
 However, the 1970s saw an improvement, and the company became a major provider of religious content for the new Channel 4.
 The ITV network also began showing Take the High Road nationally, and in 1983, STV produced one of its most well-known programs, Taggart.

 In February 2019, STV Productions and Primal Media announced a two-year development deal to develop "large-scale entertainment formats" for the UK market.

 In August 2020, STV Productions was rebranded to STV Studios after one year of acquisitions and to expand its growing portfolio of businesses.
 In September 2020, STV Studios acquired factual entertainment producer Barefaced TV from production group Argonon.